 Participants will receive links to supporting documentation and a copy of the presentation slides by email which will help them to develop their understanding of boundaries appropriate to this level.
-Over the two half days, learners will have the opportunity to discuss and explore issues relating to boundaries and the ways in which they have encountered this as an issue in their work.
+During the day, learners will have the opportunity to discuss and explore issues relating to boundaries and the ways in which they have encountered this as an issue in their work.
 There will be the opportunity over the training to allow participants to experience “real” situations and scenarios to transfer the theory of the course into practice.

 The methodology used in this training will be a combination of the following:

 - Participative: The participants will be asked to contribute to the training both in the large group and also in smaller ones.
 There will be a number of exercises throughout the training that are designed for the group to be split up into smaller groups.

 - Experiential: The training will allow participants to contribute by using examples of anonymous clients that they have worked with or are currently working with in relation to professional boundaries.

 - Theory into practice: The training will allow some role‐plays that will encourage participants to put the theory of maintaining boundaries into practice.

 - Information giving: A copy of the presentation and information on relevant reading that will be emailed to each participant.

 - Worker led: The training will be flexible to the needs of the group.

 Psychologists, Counsellors, Psychotherapists, Nurse Practitioners, Youth Workers, Social Care Workers or any profession where maintaining professional boundaries are important.